DFE-Digital/bat-design-history/app/posts/support-for-apply/2021-04-16-improving-the-add-user-flow.md

 - the providers with the largest number of users are HEIs, and there’s only a small number of them
 - once all providers have been added to Manage, the multiple user upload will not be used regularly

-### Accepting permissions information within the copy and pasted CSV data.
+### Accepting permissions information within the copy and pasted CSV data

 We could extend the format of accepted data to include permissions, for example by entering “true” or “false” in a specified order.